Home / LSA Students / Academics & Requirements / Majors & Minors / Germanic Languages and Literatures / Yiddish Studies /

 Effective Date: Fall 2012

-A minor in Judaic Studies is not open to students with a major in Judaic Studies.
+An academic minor in Judaic Studies is not open to students with a concentration in Judaic Studies.

-Students wishing to pursue a minor in Judaic Studies must develop a specific plan for its completion in consultation with the academic advisor.
+Students wishing to pursue an academic minor in Judaic Studies must develop a specific plan for its completion in consultation with the academic advisor.
 Appointments are scheduled at 2111 Thayer Academic Building, (734) 763-9047.

 Academic Minor Program: At least 15 credits of courses, including